 The Department of Occupational Therapy will host an Information Session for the Master of Occupational Therapy degree program on the *first Wednesday of every month, from 5:30 - 6:30 pm in Room G 157 at Governors State University, followed by a tour of the library and labs.

-*Please note that for Wednesdays that fall near or on a holiday, the next Info Session will be offered on the second Wednesday of the month at the same time 5:30-6:30 p.m. and location G-157
+*Please note that for a Wednesday that falls near or on a holiday, the next Info Session will be offered on the second Wednesday of the month at the same time, 5:30-6:30 p.m., and same location G-157

 Application Period for Academic Year 2019-2020

 Students are admitted once a year, with next classes beginning in Summer Session, 2019.
 Applications will only be accepted through the Occupational Therapy Centralized Application Service (OTCAS) via http://www.otcas.org/ from July through October